dahoum/Nursery/Coop/README.md

 $540m turnover

 In 1982 Leslie Lamport, Robert Shostak, and Marshall Pease, while working for SRI, published the paper [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf).
 The authors were awarded the 2005 Edsger W. Dijkstra Prize for this paper.
+Byzantine fault tolerance is a key concept in DLT/blockchain.